thegetty/quire-docs/content/docs-v1/for-developers.md

 ## Configuration YAML

 Quire uses config.yaml as a settings file for developers to configure general aspects of their Quire project.
 This is distinct from Eleventy's [Configuration API](#configuration-api), which is executed and configured directly in .eleventy.js — see the Configuration API section below.
 Learn more about .eleventy.js through 11ty's official configuration [documentation](https://www.11ty.dev/docs/config/).

-Quire uses 11ty to generate static site files for publication.
-Through 11ty's Configuration API, general settings are available for developers in `config.yaml` to configure their Quire project.
-Learn more about 11ty's Configuration API through their official [documentation](https://www.11ty.dev/docs/config/).

 Read our [*Metadata & Configuration*](https://quire.getty.edu/docs-v1/metadata-configuration/) for adjusting your `config.yaml`.